-Jana Murphy leads competition, choreographer and instructor in Jazz, Lyrical and Hip Hop.
+Jana Gray Smith leads competition, choreographer and instructor in Jazz, Lyrical and Hip Hop.

 Jana started dance training at the early age of 2 with Pat Hall's Dance Unlimited where she continued through high school taking classes in Ballet (cecchetti method), tap, jazz, gymnastics, modern, lyrical and hip-hop.
 She has taken extensive Master classes from Frank Hatchett, Shiela Barker, Rhonda Miller, Dee Caspary, Dennis Caspary, Janson Parson, Mia Michaels, Barry Lather, Brian Friedman, Ray Leeper, Tymme Reitz and Amy Reitz.

 Jana has worked in the past with Jonathan Lewis who was one of Janet Jackson's back up dancers.
 She also worked with the choreographers and stars of the cheerleading/dance sequel, "Bring It On Again".
 Jana toured with Star Systems on a scholarship program for 2 years.
 When competing, she placed 1st overall with her solos in the Junior and Senior division at Showstoppers, Starpower, On Stage, Star Systems, and Show Biz.